Logixqt/emotions_classification/README.md

 # Emotions classification

-This is the final project at Skillbox "Data Scientist" course.
-The task is to train an emotion classification model on a dataset of 50 000 labeled images with 9 classes.
+The goal of this project is to train an emotion classification model on a dataset of 50 000 labeled images with 9 classes.
 The results are evaluated at Kaggle on 5 000 test images (more detailes regarding the data can be found at [the competition page](https://www.kaggle.com/c/skillbox-computer-vision-project/overview)).
 Here are some examples of the images: